lucprincen/lucidian-tides/Sessions/2 - A Defector's Decency.md

 [[Rayna Khatri|Rayna]] asks [[Bartholomew Brittlestone|Bartholomew]] for a room to do some gardening.
 Bartholomew suggests powder room, but T'hau isn't too keen on letting a fire genasi with a flammable gecko on their should near the powder room.
 Bartholomew finally appoints the broom closest to [[Rayna Khatri|Rayna]].

+## A call from the void

 After three days of travel, [[T'hau]] has a dream.
 They’re sinking, nothing they can do about it, swallowed by the cold dark.
 There’s a female face in the moonlight, eyes growing large as she notices T'hau.
 The female figure starts swimming down towards them, but she’s not fast enough, getting smaller as it grows colder and darker still.
 T'hau tries to fight the current, but they know its pointless.
 They hear a muffled scream in the distance, and then their vision goes black for a long time.
 Feels like days, months, an eternity.

 Eventually, they wake, noting that this dream felt different than the others.
 They sneak out onto the deck to clear their head.
 Having noted the absence of their echo when they wake up, [[T'hau]] tries to summon it onto the deck, but nothing strange can be seen.
 Then T'hau tries to recall the face of the woman from their dreams, but their memories are such a mess that they can’t recall.
 All they know is that she was important.

+## Pirates do piratey things, don't they?
+Right?

 On day four, [[Doloris]] spots sails on the horizon, a merchant ship called The Golden Dawn.
 Ship looks like it's made in Marquet, a fairly big vessel with tripoint sails.
 Doloris notes the ship is not up to its full capacity, but that's not very unusual, as ships tend to sometimes visit multiple ports to find cargo to sell back at home.